SingularityKChen/Weekly_Review_in_NTU/ReadPaper/2020-08-26-Read-Paper-Code-compression-for-embedded-VLIW-processors-using-variable-to-fixed-coding.md

 categories: [ReadPaper]
 tags: [VLIW, RISC, Compression, Tunstall, V2F]
 last_updated: 2020-08-28 16:00:00 GMT+8
-excerpt: "In this paper, it introduces a compress method which uses variable-to-fixed coding schemes based on either Tunstall coding or arithmetic coding to overcome the communication bottleneck between memory and CPU, especially for RISC or VLIW processors, which have a "code size bloating" problem compare to CISC processors."
+excerpt: "In this paper, it introduces a compress method which uses variable-to-fixed coding schemes based on either Tunstall coding or arithmetic coding to overcome the communication bottleneck between memory and CPU, especially for RISC or VLIW processors, which have a code size bloating problem compare to CISC processors."
 redirect_from:
   - /2020/08/26/
 ---